Webbing Clothes Moth Control

 Clothes Moth Control and Prevention

-Behavior and Diet
+Webbing Clothes Moth Behavior and Diet

-Reproduction and Life Cycle
+Clothes Moth Reproduction and Life Cycle

 Female adult fabric moths lay an average of 40 to 50 eggs on promising food sources and die shortly thereafter.
 The time it takes to hatch is based on the temperature of their environment.
 In warm environments, the eggs could hatch 4 to 10 days.

 After hatching, larvae begin feeding and growing immediately.
 As larvae grow, they will molt continuously up to 45 times.
 Depending on temperature and food availability, moths could remain larvae for only 35 days or up to 2 and a half years.
 After they’ve finally eaten and grown enough, larvae pupate inside silk cocoons.
-Pupation takes between 1 and 4 weeks newly emerged adult moths are ready to mate immediately.
+Pupation takes between 1 and 4 weeks and newly emerged adult moths are ready to mate immediately.

-Other Characteristics
+Other Clothes Moth Characteristics

 Unlike many other moth species, webbing clothes moths are not particularly capable fliers.
 They only fly for short distances and tend to stay in place longer than most moths.